amacneil/dbmate/README.md

 Dbmate supports validating migration file integrity using checksums.
 When enabled, each migration's contents are hashed (SHA-256) and stored in the `schema_migrations` table.
 On subsequent runs, dbmate compares the current migration file's checksum with the stored value to detect any changes.

 You can configure checksum validation using the `DBMATE_CHECKSUM_MODE` environment variable or the `--checksum-mode` command-line option.
 Supported modes are:
-- `NONE`: Disable checksum validation (default).
+- `NONE`: Disable checksum validation.
-- `LENIENT`: Warn if a migration file has changed after being applied.
+- `LENIENT`: Warn if a migration file has changed after being applied (default).
 - `STRICT`: Fail if a migration file has changed after being applied.

 Whatever mode is defined, Dbmate will still record each migration file's hash in database.